-- Provide basic knowledge on how to design and elaborate an IPM program to control economically important pests. - Explain agroecosystem functioning. - Examine the agroecosystems' complexities and challenges. - Provide knowledge on the principles and strategies governing the international phytosanitary measures (ISPM) and quarantine systems (QS). - Emphasise the importance of potential invasive harmful organisms for the Euro-Mediterranean area and plan possible countermeasures.
+- Provide basic knowledge on how to design and elaborate an IPM program to control economically important pests. - Explain agroecosystem functioning by examine the agroecosystems' complexities and challenges. - Emphasise the importance of potential invasive harmful organisms for the Euro-Mediterranean area and plan possible countermeasures. - Introduce cartography, Geographic Positioning System and Remote sensing concepts and approaches. - Present the newest modern approaches and tools available in the geomatic, geoscientific and informatics fields that can be useful for the early detection, control, and eradication of quarantine pests.

-- Become knowledgeable about ecosystem functioning, principles of agroecology and related practices. - ✓ Understand the basic principles and international agreements regulating trade between countries. - Identify appropriate IPM strategies for preventing the introduction and spread of harmful and invasive pests in new areas. - Apply multidisciplinary approaches for implementing innovative sustainable IPM strategies for Mediterranean fruit tree and vegetable crops.
+- ✓ Become knowledgeable about ecosystem functioning, principles of agroecology and related practices. - ✓ Understand the basic principles and international agreements regulating trade between countries.

+- ✓ Identify appropriate IPM strategies for preventing the introduction and spread of harmful and invasive pests in new areas. - ✓ Become knowledgeable about the basic concepts, principles, methods, and practical applications of the Cartography and Geographic Information System (GIS),and fundamental concepts of remote sensing for the surveillance phytosanitary. - ✓ Apply multidisciplinary approaches for implementing innovative sustainable IPM strategies for Mediterranean fruit tree and vegetable crops.